 - Lastly, proper handling and maintenance of the compost heap make a difference in achieving an efficient compost pile faster.

-Remember that success isn’t always measured by speed, but in composting it can mean more nourishment for your garden sooner.
-So, don’t shy away from trying out these efficient techniques.
+Remember that success isn’t always measured by speed, but in composting it can mean more nourishment for your garden soil sooner.

 What organic materials are best for speeding up my compost pile?